Adobe's Figma deal faces full-scale EU antitrust probe, sources say

 The move underscores antitrust watchdogs' wariness of tech deals where bigger companies may acquire rival start-ups to shut them down.

 The European Commission earlier this year warned of the threat the deal poses to competition in the market for interactive product design and whiteboarding software.
-The EU competition enforcer, which is scheduled to finish its initial scrutiny by Aug.
-7, did not immediately respond to a request for comment.
+The EU competition enforcer is scheduled to finish its initial scrutiny by Aug.
+7.

 Figma's Web-based collaborative platform for designs and brainstorming is hugely popular among tech firms including Zoom Video Communications ZM.O, Airbnb ABNB.O and Coinbase COIN.O.